ywangd/midle/README.md

 ```

 Assignments are supported.
 Note that all variable creation and modification is
-done against the `env` variable, not to the scope where MIDLE is called.
+done against the `env` variable, not to the scope where MIDLE is called (unlike
+`EXECUTE`).
 For an example, the following code creates a variable `x` in the `env` variable,
-if the `env` variable itself is not defined, it will be created by the code.
+if the `env` variable itself is not defined, it will be created by MIDLE.
 ```IDL
 print, midle('x = 42', env)
 print, env.x  ; output 42